GoInterject/GoInterject.github.io/wGetStarted/L-Create-InventoryFixed.md

 ---
 title: "Create: Inventory Fixed Report"
 layout: custom
-keywords: [fixed, inventory, report, create]
+keywords: [fixed, inventory, report, create, jWorkbookProperty, run on open]
 description: In this page, you will go through the process of building a fixed Inventory report from scratch using the ReportFixed() function.
 ---